unwisegeek/aresmush/plugins/pf2e/help/en/pf2e_chargen_feats.md

 # Pathfinder 2E Chargen - Feats

-Next, choose your open feats.
+Now that you have locked your skills, choose your open feats.
 Feats in Pathfinder are special abilities that are tied to a character's development and offer customization of a character's abilities.
 Your choice of ancestry, heritage, character class, and background will have offered you a set of base feats.
-Things to remember:

-1. Some backgrounds will offer a choice of feats.
-You may want to make this selection before you assign your open feats, so that you do not duplicate feats.
-2. If you get the same feat from multiple sources, you will need to contact staff to work out how to assign duplicate feats.
+Many feats grant other things.
+They may grant attacks, daily healing changes, another feat, spells, and more.

 ## Commands